wiicode/cybersecurity-framework/silver-training/platform-specific-ubuntu.md

 For further information about configuring and locking down Gnome settings, refer [to the Gnome documentation](https://help.gnome.org/admin/system-admin-guide/stable/dconf-lockdown.html.en).

----

 ## Boot process hardening

 When Secure Boot is enabled, the boot chain is verified from UEFI down to the GRUB bootloader, the Linux kernel and the modules loaded by the kernel.
-While this provides mitigation against unauthorised changes to the boot process, in its default configuration, Ubuntu does not protect against all changes of boot-related files.
+While this provides mitigation against unauthorized changes to the boot process, in its default configuration, Ubuntu does not protect against all changes of boot-related files.
 For example, an attacker can modify the contents of the `grub.cfg` file.

-To minimise the risk of unauthorised changes to the boot process, consider implementing all of the following mitigations:
+To minimize the risk of unauthorized changes to the boot process, consider implementing all of the following mitigations:

 1. Configure UEFI with no support for legacy BIOS and legacy boot option, and ensure Secure Boot is enabled
 2. Configure a UEFI administration/setup password so that the UEFI configuration cannot be changed